zsparal/api-documentation/source/payments/build-your-own-checkout.rst

        integrated using the QR embed in the Payments API.
 See the :doc:`QR codes guide </payments/qr-codes>` for details.

+   * - **in3**
+     - #.
+Customer selects in3 at checkout.
+       #.
+Customer gets redirected to in3 to pay the first instalment.
+       #.
+Customer returns to the webshop.
+     - No deeper integration possible.

    * - **KBC/CBC**
      - #.
 Customer selects KBC/CBC at checkout.
        #.
 Customer gets redirected to Mollie to select their bank.